XPMUser/XPMUser.github.io/README.md

 - 6.136.0 | Coming Soon!
 NEW AVATAR!?
 EW!
 2

   New wizard looks and other new stuff.
 Making faces for free is no longer possible.
 You can now battle the Puppet Master.
-New unknown outfit: seafoam tank top with fuchsia underwear.

 - 6.139.0 | Coming Soon!
 Merchant Art Update!